List of Hong Kong national security cases: 612 Fund (10 May 2022)

-The 612 Humanitarian Relief Fund, which helped arrested protesters pay for their legal and medical bills, disbanded in 2021 after the NSD demanded it hand over operational details including information about its donors and beneficiaries.
+The 612 Humanitarian Relief Fund helped thousands of protesters pay for their legal and medical bills, offered financial relief, and provided loans for bail money for arrested protesters.
+It stopped giving out funds in September 2021 after the NSD demanded it hand over operational details including information about its donors and beneficiaries, and ceased its operations on 31 October 2021.
 Hui Po-keung, a prominent cultural studies scholar who was also the trustee of the fund, was arrested for "collusion with foreign forces" on 10 May 2022 at the airport when he was on his way to take up an academic post in Europe.
 Other trustees including former MP Margaret Ng, singer Denise Ho, and the retired bishop of Hong Kong Cardinal Joseph Zen, were arrested on 11 May, just hours after news of Hui arrested came.
 Former MP Cyd Ho, then serving jail term, was arrested on 12 May.
-The Holy See expressed concern about Cardinal Zen's arrest, who is one of the most senior Catholic clerics in Asia.
+The Holy See expressed concern about the arrest of Cardinal Zen, who is one of the most senior Catholic clerics in Asia.
 Foreign countries also voiced out concern regarding the arrest.
 The office-bearers of the 612 Fund, including Sze Shing-wai, were later charged with failing to register the fund as an organization with the police.
 All denied the charge and were not remanded awaiting trial for the court summon.

 The lead prosecutor, Anthony Chau, said that the Societies Ordinance was enacted to protect national security and that requiring the Fund to register as a society did not infringe on freedom of association.

 Sze was reportedly arrested at the airport on 5 November, also accused of collusion with foreign forces.

 On 25 November, the five trustees were fined HK$4,000 (US$512) each, while Sze was fined HK$2,500 (US$320).

+According to a police statement issued on 10 August 2023, four men, believed to include pro-democracy activist Bobo Yip, and six women were arrested by national security police that day on suspicion of collusion with foreign forces, specifically with conspiring with the 612 Humanitarian Relief Fund to "accept donations from foreign organisations, and provide financial assistance to organisations that support overseas fugitives or advocate for imposing sanctions on Hong Kong", and inciting a riot.
+Two further men were arrested in Tai Po on similar grounds on 29 August.